HookRace/hookrace-web/www/_posts/2018-01-22-turning-down-blockchain.markdown

 ## The Conclusion

 In the end I guess I don't want to be associated with the current state of the blockchain ecosystem.
 So even if the job offer is great, I have to deny it.
-It took me a long time to realize this for myself, getting my priorities straight and keeping my integrity.
+It took me a long time to realize this for myself and getting my priorities straight.